 Even if your stockbroker has filed for bankruptcy you may still be able to recover investment assets lost in connection with the Ponzi scheme.
 If your stockbroker was licensed with a registered broker dealer then a FINRA arbitration could be commenced against the broker dealer and recovery of your...Read more »

 If your "financial planner" is a stockbroker who sells and markets stocks, bonds or other securities products, the easiest way to assess their certifications is checking the FINRA platform Brokercheck.
-Simply type in the brokers name and you will see what certifications the broker or "financial...Read more »
+Simply type in the brokers name and you will see what certifications the broker or...Read more »

 You absolutely may still have a stockbroker fraud claim if their was a market downturn.
 Much will depend on the violation that you are alleging occurred whether it be fraud, misrepresentation, unsuitability or any number of potential violations.
 Your investment losses and whether you have sustained...Read more »

 As a former Series 7 and 66 stockbroker I can attest to having personally "talked up" many different securities.
 Whether there is a cause of action depends on what you mean by "talked up".
-If the stock broker mispresented the issue or provided false information concerning the stock there would be...Read more »
+If the stock broker mispresented the issue or provided false information concerning the...Read more »

 I signed a contract before applying for an apartment.
 It stated what the rent would be and agents fee amount and deposit amount.
 It should be noted it specifically stated the credit check fee was nonrefundable, but did NOT say that the deposit was nonrefundable.
 Two days later, after determing the...
 Read more »

 The law varies between states but generally the terms of the contract (deposit agreement) control the rights of the parties.
-You state that the deposit agreement does not contain language stating the deposit would be nonrefundable but you haven't said it states the deposit would be returnable.
-If...Read more »
+You state that the deposit agreement does not contain language stating the deposit would be nonrefundable but you haven't said it states the deposit would be...Read more »

 The licensing body of the brokerage (SEC, FINRA for most securities) and the local realty association + state licensing division for real estate brokers have ethical codes that must be followed.
 Contact me directly (preferably via email) to go over the activity and I can give you an opinion.